Sampa the Great: 2021–present: As Above, So Below

-On 29 June 2022, Sampa the Great announced the release of her second studio album, As Above, So Below, which was released on 9 September 2022.
-The album was produced by Mag44, as revealed by Sampa the Great in an interview on the Zed Podcast.
-The album has been receiving positive reviews from critics.
+Sampa the Great released her second studio album, As Above, So Below, on 9 September 2022.
+It was produced by Mag44 and received positive reviews from critics.
+It peaked at No. 12 on the ARIA albums chart.
+In September 2022 the singer-rapper supported Billie Eilish's tour of Australia and undertook a European tour in the following two months.

+In 2023, it was announced that Sampa the Great would do the theme song for the animated series Supa Team 4.
+Sampa featured on vocals on the first track "Life Goes On" of the Ezra Collective’s album Where I'm Meant to Be, which won the Mercury Prize in September 2023.

 Personal life

 Sampa Tembo's identity as a Zambian-born, Botswana-raised individual is fundamental to her music.
 However, once her work appeared on radio, media reported on her as "Australia's own" and "Australia's next big thing in hip-hop."
 She reflected, "For anyone who's of the diverse world, or who has had trouble or has a journey with where they are from, it's important to document your stripes whether small or big, because we're living in a world that makes it harder for you to find those origins, and sometimes often mocks you for finding those origins."
 Outside of her music career Tembo is interested in sprinting.